Melody8988/Redux-Reflections/README.md

 ```

 ### ADD NEW REFLECTION

-> NOTE: As a baseline requirement, you should use Redux to store your data.
-Using Sagas is a **stretch goal**.

 Create a form that allows users to add a new reflection.
 A new reflection should be added in the database with the current date by default.